 Obviously, this can be seriously different in reality if you go significantly faster or slower than the speed they use.
 So, what speed does Google Maps use for biking?
 And are Google Maps cycling times accurate all the time?

-Why the Google Maps Cycling Speed is Important
+Why is Google Maps Cycling Speed Important?

 It also does not take into account time lost due to stopping for water, checking directions, and so on, while it uses the average stopping time for traffic lights, rail crossings and other stops.